-This Corporate Governance Statement was approved by the Board on 19 August 2021 and outlines Cleanaway's key corporate governance practices and related charters and policies as at 30 June 2021 and are consistent with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations - 4^{th} Edition.
+This Corporate Governance Statement was approved by the Board on 18 August 2022 and outlines Cleanaway's key corporate governance practices and related charters and policies as at 30 June 2022 and are consistent with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations - 4th Edition.
+(ASX Principles).
+Throughout the 2022 Financial Year, Cleanaway has followed all of the recommendations contained in the ASX Principles.